 Step 3: Measure and prepare velcro strips

 Take measurements along each side where you removed the previous zipper.
-Cut corresponding lengths of heavy-duty velcro strips using fabric scissors or shears.
+Cut the velcro strips in a smaller sections (1-2 inch) using fabric scissors or shears.

 Step 4: Attach one side of Velcro